 From objectives and procedures to employee responsibilities and more, you receive a detailed understanding of your company’s security plan.

-HazMat Regulations (HMR) have changed over the years.
-Currently, to apply for HazMat endorsement, you’ll need the following documentation:
+Hazmat Regulations (HMR) have changed over the years.
+Currently, to apply for a hazmat endorsement, you’ll need the following documentation:

 - A valid commercial driver’s license (CDL) in your state

-- A Transportation Security Administration Security Threat Assessment, which includes fingerprints for background checks
+- A Transportation Security Administration (TSA) Security Threat Assessment, which includes fingerprints for background checks

 Additionally, you’ll need to pay any applicable fees.
 Costs and requirements vary by state, but you typically pay for background check and information collection fees.
 You may be ineligible for an endorsement if you provide false information or possess disqualifying criminal offenses.